seandenigris/XML-Parser/repository/XML-Parser.package/XMLIDAttributeValidator.class/README.md

-This class validates ID attributes that must be unique in each element of the type.
+This class validates ID attributes that must have unique values.